eaasi/user-handbook/source/guide/explore-resources.rst

 .. image:: ../images/refine_results_software.png

-Software resource results can only be minimally sorted and refined until implementation of the EaaSI metadata application profile.
+Software resource results can only be minimally sorted and refined until implementation of the EAASI metadata application profile.

 .. note::
-  In the screenshot above, the "Source Location" field refers to an experimental implementation of sharing Software resources between nodes in the EaaSI Network (mimicking the publishing functionality available with Environments).
-This feature is not functional in EaaSI v2020.03 and can be ignored by users.
+  In the screenshot above, the "Source Location" field refers to an experimental implementation of sharing Software resources between nodes in the EAASI Network (mimicking the publishing functionality available with Environments).
+This feature is not functional in EAASI v2020.03 and can be ignored by users.

 Content Results